zowe/docs-site/docs/user-guide/configure-zowe-runtime.md

 #### Directory that stores configuration

-`install:userDir` is the directory that Zowe uses to store configuration.
-The default directory is `~/zowe-user-dir` where *~* is the home directory of the user who performs the installation.
-If you use the default directory, ensure that the account that runs Zowe (default of IZUSVR) has write permission to both the home directory and the `zowe-user-dir` directory.
+`install:instanceDir` is the directory that Zowe uses to store configuration.
+The default directory is `~/zowe-instance-dir` where *~* is the home directory of the user who performs the installation.
+If you use the default directory, ensure that the account that runs Zowe (default of IZUSVR) has write permission to both the home directory and the `zowe-instance-dir` directory.

 #### Address space name